HongjianLi/igrow/README.md

 igrow
 =====

 igrow is a multithreaded structure-based [drug design] tool for computational drug discovery.
-It is hosted by GitHub at https://github.com/HongjianLi/igrow under [Apache License 2.0].
+It is inspired by [AutoGrow], and is hosted by GitHub at https://github.com/HongjianLi/igrow under [Apache License 2.0].

 Features
 --------

-* igrow is inspired by [AutoGrow].
-It uses either [idock] or [AutoDock Vina] as backend docking engine.
+* igrow uses either [idock] or [AutoDock Vina] as backend docking engine.
 * igrow supports more types of chemical synthesis such as halogen replacement and branch replacement in addition to hydrogen replacement.
 * igrow digests ligands and fragments in pdbqt format, saving the effort of frequently calling the prepare_ligand4 python script.
 * igrow invents its own thread pool in order to reuse threads and maintain a high CPU utilization throughout the entire synhsizing procedure.
 The thread pool parallelizes the creation of mutants and children in each generation.